joomengine/jcb-documentation/075-Expand-Custom-Field-Type-Beyond-The-Default.md

 **[00:05:33 → 00:06:07]**

 > 🔹 **Field Type** — The structure or blueprint of a field (e.g., list, radio, custom).
-> 🔹 **Field** — An instance used in your component that’s built upon a field type.
+> 🔹 **Field** — An instance used in your component that's built upon a field type.

 This distinction is critical when customizing.
-You’ll modify or extend *field types*, but the result will be seen in your actual *fields* within components.
+You'll modify or extend *field types*, but the result will be seen in your actual *fields* within components.

 ---